echawk/compiler-course/labs/rpn-calculator/lab.md

 **DIV** - floor divides the top of the stack from every value left in the stack and leaves the result at the top of the stack

+In addition to the above 5 instructions, you also have to implement the following:

+**SQRT** - returns the floored sqrt of the sum of the current stack

+**FACT** - returns the facotrial of the sum of the current stack

 Do **not** worry about implementing floating point arithmetic or negative numbers, this is out of scope for this lab.

+## Extra Credit

+* implement floating point numbers
+* emit x86 assembly instead of the above VM for your front end (make sure the assembly *actually works*)